Houghton Mifflin Harcourt: Recent history (2008–present)

 On March 10, 2010, Houghton Mifflin Harcourt announced that it had completed its re-capitalization.
 In addition to a new investment of $650 million of equity, the debt levels of the company were reduced by approximately 60% and the annual interest payments by over 75%.
 According to the Irish State Broadcaster, RTÉ, the old equity investors based in Ireland have lost all their investment.
 The Irish Independent reported that the old shareholders were denied a shareholders meeting to vote or discuss the restructuring.
 The former shareholders have been left with warrants over 5% of the company, in the case its value recovers to previous levels.

-On September 19, 2011, it was announced that Linda K. Zecher would be replacing Barry O'Callahan as chief executive officer and Director of Houghton Mifflin Harcourt after O'Callahan resigned.
-In July 2012, Zecher detailed her plans for post-bankruptcy to D.C.
-Denison at The Boston Globe.
-Zecher went to HMH from Microsoft.

 In 2012, HMH acquired the culinary and reference portfolio of John Wiley & Sons, including CliffsNotes and Webster's New World Dictionary.

 HMH went public in November 2013.

 In 2014, Houghton Mifflin Harcourt sponsored Curious George (TV series) on PBS Kids, replacing Chuck E. Cheese.

 On May 13, 2014, HMH bought Channel One News.
 In 2015, Houghton Mifflin struggled to find a charity that would accept royalties for Mein Kampf by Adolf Hitler.

 On February 15, 2017, John J. ("Jack") Lynch Jr., the former CEO of Renaissance Learning, was named the new CEO of Houghton Mifflin Harcourt.

 In 2018, HMH sold its Steck-Vaughn adult education titles to Paxen Publishing and its Riverside test publishing subsidiary to Alpine Investments.

 In 2017, it was announced that Houghton Mifflin Harcourt would be getting involved in TV production with a planned 2019 Netflix series that will revive the Carmen Sandiego franchise.

 In April 2023, HMH acquired NWEA, a not-for-profit academic assessment company.

-Sale of publishing assets to HarperCollins

 On March 29, 2021, The Wall Street Journal reported that HarperCollins, a division of American mass media and publishing company News Corp, had reached a deal to buy HMH Books & Media for US$349 million.
 The sale includes HMH's trade publishing division and computer video game franchises, such as Carmen Sandiego and The Oregon Trail.
 The deal would enable HMH to pay down its debt, allowing it to further its digital-first strategy in educational publishing.
 The deal was completed on May 10.